deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     ADDING CATALOG MANAGEMENT
         EDITING PRODUCTS
             DISPLAYING A CONFIRMATION MESSAGE 292
-                Listing 11-12.
-Handling the TempData Message in the _AdminLayout.cshtml File
+                Listing 11-11.
+Adding the POST-Handling Edit Action Method in the AdminController.cs File Listing 11-12.
+Handling the TempData Message in the _AdminLayout.cshtml File Figure 11-8.
+Editing a product and seeing the TempData message

 * CREATING NEW PRODUCTS
 * DELETING PRODUCTS